longwei66/mountainbikeR/README.md

 ## Import functions from previous project

-- `connect2strava` a function to connect to strave api with key an secret
+- `connect2strava` to connect to strave api with key an secret
+- `getActivities` to get all your activities in raw format
+- `getGear` to get the list of your gears
+- `makeStreamPath` to convert google path to geo coding path

 # Log - Setup Devops